sanlupkim/gpiost4/README.md

 This is based on the GPUSB driver and as such under the GPL2.

 ## Features/Limitations
-  * No way^H^H^Hneed to dynamically assign a tty
   * No way to dynamically assign GPIO pins
   * No Goto, just North, West, South, East
   * Only works on Raspberry Pi

 ## To Do
   * Add support for dynamic GPIO assignment
-  * Find out how to allow clients such as KStars to dynamically load this driver as it doesn't show up in the list currently
+  * ~~Find out how to allow clients such as KStars to dynamically load this driver as it doesn't show up in the list currently~~

 ## Configuring
   * GPIO pin assignments made in gpiost4driver.h